pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 ### Reproducibility
 You might notice that if you run the `train_test_split()` for a second time, there are different rows of data included in each split.
-This is because the data is shuffled before splitting, and the shuffling is not guaranteed to be reproducible by default.
+Here's an example of re-running the exact same code:

 ```python